Noether's Learning Dynamics: Role of Symmetry Breaking in Neural Networks: Abstract

 \section{Abstract}

 In nature, symmetry governs regularities, while symmetry breaking brings texture.
-Here, we reveal a novel role of symmetry breaking behind efficiency and stability in learning, a critical issue in machine learning.
-Recent experiments suggest that the symmetry of the loss function is closely related to the learning performance.
-This raises a fundamental question.
-Is such symmetry beneficial, harmful, or irrelevant to the success of learning?
-Here, we demystify this question and pose \emph{symmetry breaking} as a new design principle by considering the symmetry of the learning rule in addition to the loss function.
-We model the discrete learning dynamics using a continuous-time Lagrangian formulation, in which the learning rule corresponds to the kinetic energy and the loss function corresponds to the potential energy.
-We identify \emph{kinetic asymmetry} unique to learning systems, where the kinetic energy often does not have the same symmetry as the potential (loss) function reflecting the non-physical symmetries of the loss function and the non-Euclidean metric used in learning rules.
-We generalize Noether’s theorem known in physics to explicitly take into account this kinetic asymmetry and derive the resulting motion of the Noether charge.
-Finally, we apply our theory to modern deep networks with normalization layers and reveal a mechanism of implicit adaptive optimization induced by the kinetic symmetry breaking.
+In artificial neural networks, symmetry has been a central design principle to efficiently capture regularities in the world, but the role of symmetry breaking is not well understood.
+Here, we develop a theoretical framework to study the \emph{geometry of learning dynamics} in neural networks, and reveal a key mechanism of explicit symmetry breaking behind the efficiency and stability of modern neural networks.
+To build this understanding, we model the discrete learning dynamics of gradient descent using a continuous-time Lagrangian formulation, in which the learning rule corresponds to the kinetic energy and the loss function corresponds to the potential energy.
+Then, we identify \emph{kinetic symmetry breaking} (KSB), the condition when the kinetic energy explicitly breaks the symmetry of the potential function.
+We generalize Noether’s theorem known in physics to take into account KSB and derive the resulting motion of the Noether charge: \emph{Noether's Learning Dynamics} (NLD).
+Finally, we apply NLD to neural networks with normalization layers and reveal how KSB introduces a mechanism of \emph{implicit adaptive optimization}, establishing an analogy between learning dynamics induced by normalization layers and RMSProp.
+Overall, through the lens of Lagrangian mechanics, we have established a theoretical foundation to discover geometric design principles for the learning dynamics of neural networks.